stereoplegic/structor/docs/README.md

 ### Composing a new component

 Let's start to compose something interesting.
 Make sure that the current page is `/home` page and click somewhere on the text in the center of the page.
-You'll see that a border appeared around some area - this is a selected componet.
+You'll see that a border appeared around some area - it means that you selected a component.
 There is a few ways to understand what the component is selected now.

-We may find a breadcrumbs control at the top of the workspace as it is shown on the screenshot below.
+We may find it in a breadcrumbs control at the top of the workspace as it is shown on the screenshot below.
 Or you can take a look at the blueprint buttons which appeared at the place you clicked.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/first-tutorial-breadcrumbs.png" />
 </p>

-Additionally, there is more sophisticated method which will show us the entire structure of the page.
+Additionally, there is a more common method which will show us the entire structure of the page.
 There is a bottom panel with the components tree on the current page.
 Click on the button with code icon on the left vertical toolbar as it is shown on the screenshot below.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/first-tutorial-treeview-panel.png" />
 </p>

-Moving mouse cursor around on the page will show us a boundaries of components.
-Let's place the some components from library onto the page.
+> __Note__ Moving mouse cursor around on the page will show us a boundaries of components which we are able to select.

+Now let's place the some components from library onto the page.

 There is a requirement in the Material UI lib to place `MuiThemeProvider` as a root component of any MUI components combination.
-So, we can find a `ThemeProvider` component in the `MUI` group (this is preset of `MuiThemeProvider` here) and place it as a container for our future combination.
+So, we can find a `ThemeProvider` component in the `MUI` group (this is a wrapper of `MuiThemeProvider` here) and place it as a container for our future combination.

-Just open the `MUI` group and click on `ThemeProvider` item in the list.
+Just open the `MUI` group in the library panel and click on `ThemeProvider` item in the list.
 We will see that there is a sublist.
-The sublist in the library shows that this component has several models of the same component.
+The sublist in the library shows that this component has several models.
 Let's click on `default` model and see that `ThemeProvider` component's model was copied to clipboard.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/first-tutorial-treeview-panel.png" />